-Evelina Silveira has over 16 years of expertise in the fields of Diversity and Workplace Inclusion.
-She has won eight professional awards for her work with over 100 organizations and businesses.
-She is a field innovator and has created and produced many programs to improve communications and enhance workplace inclusion.
+Evelina Silveira has over 16 years of expertise in Diversity and Workplace Inclusion and has won nine professional awards for her work with over 100 organizations and businesses.
+She is a field innovator who has designed and produced many programs to improve communications and enhance workplace inclusion.
 These include her 1:1 sensitivity training for workplace bullies and telephone customer service training for 9-1-1 call takers.

-She's an accomplished public speaker, and she delivers empowering and change-making training programs and webinars.
+Evelina is an accomplished public speaker, and she delivers empowering and change-making training programs and webinars.
 She takes a non-judgemental approach to her training, creating an engaging and open forum for discussing and learning.
 Evelina is a practical, creative, analytical person with a reputation for customer service excellence.
-Client feedback indicates increased job confidence and performance from Evelina's practical (not simply theoretical) suggestions and job aids.
+Client feedback indicates increased job confidence and performance from Evelina's sound (not simply theoretical) suggestions and job aids.

-Evelina is a pioneer of diversity outreach.
-She began her career in human sector services, and her early work led to improved services for new Canadians in programs including health, employment, and woman-abuse services.
+A pioneer of diversity outreach, she began her career in the human services sector.
+Her early work led to improved services for new Canadians in health, employment, and woman abuse programs.
 She helped coordinate the first study on immigrant professionals and tradespeople in London and cultivated links between employers and Indigenous communities for job creation and employer-equity goals.
-She was also appointed to lead a year-long interfaith dialogue group between Arab Muslim and Jewish women in London, creating necessary communication and sharing opportunities.
+In addition, Evelina was appointed to lead a year-long interfaith dialogue group between Arab Muslim and Jewish women in London, offering necessary communication and sharing opportunities.

-She was contracted for five years by Collège Boréal (London campus) to provide work placement coordination for new Canadians.
+For five years, Evelina worked at Collège Boréal (London campus) to provide placement coordination for new Canadians.
 During this time, she coached new Canadians and employers on intercultural communication to make the transition smoother.
 Using her unique talents for bridge-building and creating rapport between people, she capitalized on individual strengths in her screening processes.
-As a result, she successfully placed many new citizens in unpaid work placements, leading to paid employment.
+As a result, she successfully placed over one hundred new Canadians in unpaid work placements, leading to paid employment.